anthonyalfimov/Multi-Device-Player/README.md

 # Multi-Device Player

 A simple cross-platform aggregate device player.
+Supports simultaneous playback on two audio devices, each with independent sample rate and buffer size settings.